exgnosis/RocketBootCamp-Prep/Week 2 - OOP and SOLID Principles/5. Design Patterns/Instructor/Test/DesignPatternsQuiz.md

 5. Do not know

-2 Which of the following best describes the three categories of standard Gang of FOur design patterns?
+2 Which of the following best describes the three categories of standard Gang of Four design patterns?
 1. Abstract, Concrete, and Composite
 2. _**Creational, Structural, and Behavioral**_
 3. Object-Oriented, Functional, and Procedural